BrockStech/FantAssy/Constitution.md

 * Keepers: 1
   * Keeper takes the draft position they were drafted the year prior.
   * Must be drafted in the 8th round or later.
+    * Starting 2026: rounds 1-7 are also eligible.
   * Cannot be kept by the same person back to back years.
   * Cannot be undrafted.